ASM-2024/jour1/src/makefile.md

 # Implicit variables

 As you can see, these implicit rules use standardised variables.
-You may change these variables.
+You may change the value of these variables.

 For example, during `42sh`, you will use something like this.
 ```makefile